Ray & Liz: Release and reception

 The film premiered at Locarno Festival in August 2018.

 Released in the UK in March 2019, the film received critical acclaim.
 In a five-star review, The Irish Times wrote that it was a "gruelling uncompromising and beautiful movie".
 The Independent praised it as "unexpectedly moving and touched by grace".
 The Telegraph described it as a "darkly funny portrait of a Britain that shouldn’t exist".
 The Guardian hailed it as an "extraordinary family album brought to life".
-The Times rated 4 out of 5 and wrote: "the authenticity is bracing, the framing and lighting as striking as you'd expect from a photographer".
-In the US, Guy Lodge of Variety described the film as "a rare and remarkable cine-memoir ... a uniquely moving work of self-identification and self-illustration, bristling with pride, anger and even some regret — for the general ugly state of things, certainly, but perhaps for a family he’s come to see, and shoot, a little differently over the decades."
+The Times rated it four out of five and wrote: "the authenticity is bracing, the framing and lighting as striking as you'd expect from a photographer".
+In the US, Guy Lodge of Variety described the film as "a rare and remarkable cine-memoir ... a uniquely moving work of self-identification and self-illustration, bristling with pride, anger and even some regret — for the general ugly state of things, certainly, but perhaps for a family he’s come to see, and shoot, a little differently over the decades".
 In France, monthly magazine Les Cahiers du Cinéma rated it film of the month, saying: Ray & Liz is "a haunting piece [...] that conceal the secrets of a solitary childhood" and is "a great crazy love movie".
 Télérama hailed it as "georgeous and melancolic".